 📋 What Ingredients do I need

-You will need the following ingredients to make these Pumpkin Apple Pancakes: Eggs, All Purpose Flour, Milk, Vegetable Oil, Pumpkin Puree, White Sugar, Baking Powder, Salt, Ground Nutmeg, Ground Cinnamon, Apples and Maple Syrup.
+You will need the following ingredients to make this Pumpkin Apple Pancakes recipe (see recipe card for quantities): Eggs, All Purpose Flour, Milk, Vegetable Oil, Pumpkin Puree, White Sugar, Baking Powder, Salt, Ground Nutmeg, Ground Cinnamon, Apples and Maple Syrup.

-🥣 How do I make these Pumpkin Apple Pancakes
+🥣 How do I make Pumpkin Apple Pancakes

 In a mixing bowl, mix together all the ingredients except the maple syrup.